Strong earthquake rattles Mexico, killing two

 "I was on the fifth floor when I felt it.
 It was a very strong shake," said Amor Lajud.
 "My dogs started barking.
 I just rushed for the exit and got out.

-Lajud lives in an apartment building in the fashionable Condesa neighborhood of Mexico City, which suffered serious damage in the 1985 quake.
+Lajud lives in an apartment building in the fashionable Condesa neighbourhood of Mexico City, which suffered serious damage in the 1985 quake.

 Shoppers at a popular department store in Condesa rushed out to the street, some of them crying and shouting, and traffic lights were out at several intersections, causing traffic jams.

-The epicenter of the quake was 28 miles from Iguala in Guerrero and was 40 miles deep, the U.S. Geological Survey reported.
+The epicentre of the quake was 28 miles (45 km) from Iguala in Guerrero and was 40 miles (64 km) deep, the U.S. Geological Survey reported.
 The quake, originally reported as 6.7 on the magnitude scale, was felt in other states including Michoacan, Puebla and Hidalgo, local media reported.

-"The most damage was in Iguala because the epicenter was very close to there," a spokesman for Guerrero emergency services said.
+"The most damage was in Iguala because the epicentre was very close to there," a spokesman for Guerrero emergency services said.

 Landslides had closed highways in the Pacific coast state but the duty fire officer in Acapulco said that while residents of the port city felt the earthquake and telephone services were down, there were no reports of major damage.